 The Program in Early Embryonic Development supports research in animal models (invertebrate and vertebrate) and cell-based studies in vitro to understand basic developmental processes.
 The focus of this program is to support projects that examine the cellular events that produce the embryo’s first pattern and identify and characterize the genes and factors that control these developmental mechanisms.
 Developmental events supported by this Program include specifications of the embryonic axes, germ layers, and progenitor cells; cell type differentiation; and the cell migrations that occur prior to and during gastrulation.
 Central to these are molecular, cellular and physical mechanisms that operate in the three dimensional environment of the embryo and regulate cell-cell signaling, intracellular signal transduction, and cell-matrix interactions, the processes that determine cell morphology, migration and positioning.
 These events create an embryo with an axial pattern and with correctly positioned organ primordia.
 When they occur correctly, the embryo can proceed to the next stage of its development, organogenesis.

-This research also includes Efforts in Biophysical and Biomechanical Aspects of Embryonic Development and Support for Research on Systems Developmental Biology.
+This research also includes Efforts in Biophysical and Biomechanical Aspects of Embryonic Development.